 What is special about this course?

-You will work together in small groups to prepare performances, record your own music and play gigs while working on theory and contextual study in class.
-Students need to be driven and enthusiastic to achieve the highest results.
+You will prepare performances, record your own music and play gigs while working on theory and contextual study in class.
+Students need to be driven and enthusiastic to achieve the qualification.

 You should have at least 3 Standard Grades including Music at SCQF level 4 or National 4 or equivalent practical experience.
 If you don’t meet our entry requirements, your previous experience may still qualify you for this course.
 Mature students will be considered on merit.
 All candidates will attend an interview.